gvwilson/sensibleadventures/nardica/nardica.md

 A soft knock, and the door opposite the entrance opened.
 "Well, that was exciting, wasn't it?" the governor said pleasantly as he stepped into the room.
-Tall, slightly stooped but still strong, waering a formal turtleneck two shades darker than the one he'd had on in Rothera---it had to be a hologram, Iffy though wildly, or some sort of telepresence bot dressed up to look like the governor in violation of common politeness and a dozen laws.
+Tall, slightly stooped but still strong, wearing a formal turtleneck two shades darker than the one he'd had on in Rothera---it had to be a hologram, Iffy though wildly, or some sort of telepresence bot dressed up to look like the governor in violation of common politeness and a dozen laws.